-Patient Details Ρ ati en t D eta ils ----------------- --- ----- ---- ----- ----- -----
+Patient Details s

+Name

-Nam e H&C Number
+H&C Number

 Date of Birth

 Appointment Patient Details Details

+Presenting Condition(s)

-Presenting Condition(s) Summary of appointment?
+Summary of

+to/had already - now sure previous review apts have been captured?

+Commented [GL2]: Will the pts have a presenting condition - are they not likely to have one or more diagnoses, based on their previous care and treatment from the Consultant?

+Commented [GL1]: Does this information relate to the review appointment?
 Is the review appointment as part of a recall or is it any of the review appointments that pt's may have been called to/had already?

-If it's any of the review appointments that pt's may have been called to/had already - now sure previous review apts have been captured?
-AppointmentPatient Summary Commented [GL2]: Will the pts have a presenting condition - are they not likely to have one or more diagnoses, based on their previous care and treatment from the Consultant?
+If it's any of the review appointments that pt's may have been called

 Commented [GL3]: As above- is this a summary of the planned review/recall appointment?

 Are you content to leave to free text only?